M3D8/Power-BI-Projects/README.md

 # Power-BI-Projects
-A repo for all my data analytics project done with Power BI
+A repo for all my data analytics projects done with Power BI.